 Deficit Panel Pushes Cuts To Social Security

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

+BLOCK: Okay.
 NPR's Mara Liasson, thanks so much.

 LIASSON: Thank you.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.